KumoCorp/kumomta/docs/reference/kumo/configure_bounce_classifier.md

 This function should be called only from inside your [init](../events/init.md) event handler.

+*PARAMS* is an object-style table that accepts the following keys:

+* `files` - required array-style table listing the paths to the set of classification files that define the classification rules.
+* `back_pressure` - optional integer. default is `131072`.
+Specifies the maximum
+  number of in-flight classifications before submission blocks. {{since('dev', inline=True)}}
+* `pool_size` - optional integer. default is 1/4 of the available parallelism.
+  Specifies the number of threads to be used to process bounce classification.
+  Classification is CPU intensive and the cost of any given classification scales with the size of the classification rules you have defined.
+You will likely need to have more than a single thread available for the most optimal throughput.
+  The `pool_size` option allows you to specify that number of threads.
+  {{since('dev', inline=True)}}
+* `cache_size` - optional integer. default is `1024`.
+Specifies the size of
+  the bounce classification cache used to hold successful classification results.
+  {{since('dev', inline=True)}}
+* `uncategorized_cache_size` - optional integer. default is `1024`.
+Specifies the size of
+  the bounce classification cache used to hold *unclassified* results.
+These are in a separate cache from the positive classifications to prevent uncategorized results from churning the successful classifications out of the cache.
+  {{since('dev', inline=True)}}

 The following classifications are pre-defined:

 |Label | Meaning|